 Note: This blog includes details about ordinary patent application.
 Details pertaining to other types of application are provided separately.

-Contents of specification: The specification shall consist of:
+Contents of complete specification:

-- Title of Invention
+- Title of invention

-- Field of Invention
+- Field of the Invention

-- Brief description of drawing (if required)
+- Brief description of the drawings

-- Detailed description of invention
+- Detailed description of the invention